Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Evaluation

 \subsection{Experiment Setup}

-We conduct flying knot experiments using the xArm 7 robot arm.
+We conduct flying knot experiments using the xArm 7 robot arm \cite{ufactory_xarm7}.
 Both command execution and robot motion measurement occur at 250Hz.
-Commands that exceed the robot's joint dynamics limits (position, velocity, acceleration, torque) result in mid-motion faults and task failure.
+Commands that exceed the robot's joint dynamics limits in position, velocity, acceleration and torque result in mid-motion faults and task failure.

-Each rope is equipped with 11 retroreflective tape markers evenly spaced along its length.
-Markers are tracked with a Vicon Motion Capture system at 200Hz.
-Tracking of rope markers is often obscured once the rope contacts the hand.
+Each rope is marked with 11 rings of 12\,mm wide retroreflective tape wrapped around the rope evenly spaced 10\,cm apart along its length.
+These markers are tracked with a Vicon Vantage 16 motion capture system \cite{vicon_vantage_v16} at 200Hz.
+Tracking of rope markers often fails once the rope-rope collision occurs due to occlusion and marker misidentification across the different cameras, resulting in bad 3D reconstructions.
 Hand position is also tracked using 4 motion-capture markers.
-All ropes are 1.1 meters, matching the same length as in the demonstration.
-The rope is always started in a static state hanging down from the fingertip, though some types of ropes have curved resting states.
+All ropes are 1.1 meters long.
+The rope is always started in a static state hanging down from the fingertip, though some types of ropes are stiff enough to have curved resting states.